tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Sigil of Dragon Wings

+1/Day

+When you cast a daily spell, gain flight until the end of the battle.

+**Quirk:** Annoyed by taller people.

+---

 ## Wand (Implement)

 Wands are only appropriate for adventurer- and champion-level characters.
 For epic-level spellcasting items, get a staff.